 Seems like a good idea in theory, but in practice I expect it would become a cluster.

 Good point, I agree that not everything should get implemented no matter how much money are we willing to pay for it but not knowing the ccp’s big picture or technical feasibility of the idea.

 But what with the sound ideas (plenty of them around) which fit neat into the gameplay - like that name into the clipboard copy or corpse names in contracts that seem trivial to implement but might never make it

-Hard to say what the solution is, but its not to have a bot crawl that thread and then parse it imo.
-The thread only receives about a post a day on average.
-A manager could take 5 minutes to read it each day and get a feel for what players request and decide what should be prioritized using their best judgement imo.
+Hard to say what the solution is, but its not to have a bot crawl that thread.
+It only receives a post a day on average.
+A CCP manager could take 5 minutes each day to read it and get a feel for what players request and decide what should be prioritized and implemented using their best judgement.

 Indeed, it is insane that such idea even had to pop out.
 We are already paying the highest monthly fee from all MMOs, often multiple times because multiboxing and there are dozen of p2w and cosmetic stuff you can buy additionally too.

 Yet there are multiple annoying bugs that CCP is refusing to fix, I found them in 2017 when I first started (and I doubt I am the first player who encountered and reported them), they are still there in July 2023 and this part of the forum is just trashbin that nobody reads and exists solely to make it seem like CCP care about them game, and that you as a mere player can help improve this game, but they are not and you can’t.